nus-cs2113-AY2122S2/tp/docs/team/GlendonNotGlen.md

-# Seah Kit Han - Project Portfolio Page
+# Ng Zhao Zhi Glendon - Project Portfolio Page

 ## Overview
 `MindMyMoney` (M<sup>3</sup>) is a desktop app for managing your personal finances, optimized for use via a Command Line